-TPLO is an acronym for Tibial Plateau Leveling Osteotomy and is a surgical procedure for dogs that suffer from cranial cruciate ligament tear or rupture.
+TPLO is an acronym for Tibial Plateau Leveling Osteotomy, and TPLO surgery is a surgical procedure for dogs that suffer from cranial cruciate ligament (CCL) tear or rupture.

 TPLO surgery alters the slope of your pet’s tibia plateau to reduce strain on the knee, preventing the femur from “rolling down the hill” onto the tibia.
 The surgery actually alters the biomechanical process of the knee, cutting and relocating the curved section of the tibia to prevent the femur from moving past a predetermined position.

 This is then stabilized with a TPLO plate which also holds the bone together for healing.

 Altering the slope of a bone sounds extreme, and it is, but the success rate for TPLO surgeries is through the roof.
 You’ll be hard-pressed to find many bad reviews or unhappy customers of TPLO surgeries.

 Because of its success rate, TPLO has become the standard process for repairing cranial cruciate ligament ruptures in dogs.

 Below is the best video I’ve seen that explains TPLO end-to-end succinctly and yet with solid and detailed information.
 Well worth watching.